nayak-rakesh/go-tutorial/3-array_slice_map_pointer/4_pointer.md

 * As pointers refer to the memory location of a variable, any change using pointer would change the value of the original variable.

 ### Escape Analysis
+* Basic understanding of function and struct is required.
 ```go
 type user struct {
 	name string